Joshua-Abok/rag_apk/README.md

 # RAG Pipeline
-This repository is part of the **Agentic AI Developer Certification program** by the [Ready Tensor](https://www.readytensor.ai) and it is linked to the **publication "Agentic AI Developer Certification: Course Project: A RAG-powered AI assistant for a Tensor Publication Explorer"** on [Ready Tensor](https://www.readytensor.ai)
+This repository is part of the **Agentic AI Developer Certification program** by the [Ready Tensor](https://www.readytensor.ai) and it is linked to the **publication "Agentic AI Developer Certification Project: A RAG-based AI assistant for Tensor Publication Explorer"** on [Ready Tensor](https://www.readytensor.ai)

 ## Project Description
 This repository provides a simple, extensible Retrieval-Augmented Generation (RAG) pipeline using LangChain and Chroma.
 It includes a generic `DocumentLoader` class that supports JSON and PDF inputs, handles JQ extraction for JSON, and performs text splitting, embedding, and similarity search.